denkmoritz/image_finder/docs/dataset.md

 1. **Image quality filtering**
    Each image in the dataset includes a quality score between \(0\) and \(1\).
-   Only images with a score \(\re 0.95\) were retained.
+   Only images with a score \(\ge 0.95\) were retained.
 This filtering step removes very few entries, since most images are already of high quality.

 2. **Grouping by location and heading**
    To avoid using the same image multiple times, images were grouped based on spatial proximity and viewing direction.